Reverend Lord Charles Thynne1

 M, #27658, b.
 26 October 1846, d.
 30 November 1910

-Sir John Yarde-Buller, 2nd Baron Churston of Churston Ferrers and Lupton was born on 26 October 1846.1 He was the son of Hon.
+John Yarde-Buller, 2nd Baron Churston of Churston Ferrers and Lupton was born on 26 October 1846.1 He was the son of Hon.
 John Yarde-Buller and Charlotte Chandos-Pole.1 He married Hon.
-Barbara Yelverton, daughter of Admiral Sir Hastings Reginald Yelverton and Barbara Yelverton, Baroness Grey (of Ruthin), on 23 September 1872 at Episcopal Church, Kilmarnock, Ayrshire, Scotland.1 He died on 30 November 1910 at age 64 at Lupton House, Brixton, Surrey, England, from paralysis.1 He was buried on 3 December 1910 at Churston Ferrers, Devon, England.1 His will was probated in January 1911, at under £180,000 gross and under £100,000 net.1
+Barbara Yelverton, daughter of Admiral Sir Hastings Reginald Yelverton and Barbara Yelverton, Baroness Grey (of Ruthin), on 23 September 1872 at Episcopal Church, Kilmarnock, Ayrshire, ScotlandG.1 He died on 30 November 1910 at age 64 at Lupton House, Brixton, Surrey, EnglandG, from paralysis.1 He was buried on 3 December 1910 at Churston Ferrers, Devon, EnglandG.1 His will was proven (by probate) in January 1911, at under £180,000 gross and under £100,000 net.1

-Children of Sir John Yarde-Buller, 2nd Baron Churston of Churston Ferrers and Lupton and Hon.
+Children of John Yarde-Buller, 2nd Baron Churston of Churston Ferrers and Lupton and Hon.
 Barbara Yelverton

 Citations